Education

 Yes, most dispensaries in Nevada are cash-only due to federal banking restrictions.

 While the state has legalized recreational and medical marijuana, the cannabis industry continues to navigate the complexities of federal law, which maintains the illegality of marijuana.
 This federal stance restricts most banks from offering standard financial services to marijuana-related businesses, leading to a reliance on cash transactions within these establishments.
+Cannabis companies and legal cannabis companies face unique challenges accessing the banking system and major financial institutions due to federal law, making it difficult for state legal cannabis businesses to obtain bank accounts and other essential financial services.

 Nevada Cannabis Compliance Board Guidelines